 Hey, but it would be all downhill from here, right?!
 After all, I was a newly knighted member of Global Entry, guaranteeing rapid processing through customs and security.
 I was home free…

 So at JFK, I scanned my passport and fingerprints, all set to stroll through and be on my way.
 Then the kiosk printed out an enormous, ugly-looking “X.” My suspicions that this was not a good sign were immediately confirmed by the CBP Officer who escorted me to a nearby holding room for “further processing.”

-Appropriately, my Olympic experience demanded Olympic-sized challenges.
-There’s no question, it will be an experience I won’t soon forget…at least the parts that I can remember.
+Appropriately, my Summer Games experience also demanded monumental challenges.
+There’s no question, it was an experience I won’t soon forget — at least the parts that I can remember.